ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

                dub-sc1:
 ```

-> [!Tip] RECOMMENDATION:
+> [!Tip]
+>
 > It is recommended to utilise a group that identifies the organisation/company.
 This serves to clearly differentiate manually configured hosts from hosts provided through an automated inventory plugin, like the Nodegrid Cluster inventory plugin, which exposes all Nodegrid Cluster nodes.

+> [!Warning]
+>
-> [!Warning] YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
+> YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
 Should the command fail to display the host's inventory, double-check the hostname and the `hosts.yaml` file for formatting errors.
 >
 > To display in `vi` special characters, you can use `vi` the command: `:set list`